csc301-2023-winter/6-John-T/deliverable-1/documents/planning.md

 Nowadays there is nothing quite like this product out in the world.
 Park Mindfulness is meant to bridge the gap between people that want to meditate and connect with nature without the need of being an expert in mindfulness and meditation.

 Before Park Mindfulness, people could go onto youtube or any of the multiple mindfulness applications to access meditation guidance during their visits to the parks; but with our website, everything is laid out for them, saving the users the time of looking for the perfect video, and providing a detailed and context-specific meditation session (unique based on your location within the park) that a generic meditation video or app could not provide.
-This would include tailored audio recordings for the specific QR Code placed on the bench that would be dependent on its surroundings.
+This would include tailored audio recordings for the specific QR Code placed on a bench that would be dependent on its surroundings.
 Additionally, this would also save time as users would not need to filter/scroll through search results finding an appropriate video/audio recording to use within their meditation.

 ## Q4: What are the user stories that make up the Minumum Viable Product (MVP)?